-The first example is Usopp, Sharpshooter of the Straw Hat Crew and known liar.
-Also, the first part of his name is homophone with the japanese word for "lie" and his long and distinctive nose may be a reference to Pinocchio.
+- Usopp is the Sharpshooter of the Straw Hat Crew who constantly makes up stories of daring adventures.
+The first part of his name is a homophone for the japanese word for "lie" and his long and distinctive nose may be a reference to Pinocchio.
 Weird enough, some of his (fantastic and false) stories have appeared to be true by coincidence.
 In fact, the fact that he is starting to live his stories is a bit of Running Gag among the fanbase.

 J. Jonah Jameson: Lousy interns!
 You call this publishable work!?
 Back in my day we had to write this stuff out by hand, we had to go to the primary sources to get our stories!
 And we got them in on time!
 And we didn't have interns!